All services have been designed

 A service can be anything that helps a user to complete a goal

-Service design is a relatively new term used to describe a set of methods and processes which have been used widely in user-centred design, product design, marketing and strategic management for some time.
+Service design describes a set of methods and processes which have been used widely in user-centred design, product design, marketing and strategic management for some time.
 At its core, service design focuses on the service user to design new services or improve existing ones.
-In service design, a service can be anything that helps a user to complete a goal.
+A service can be anything that helps a user to complete a goal.
 Therefore, a service designer could work on a project to re-design a menu for a restaurant or could work on a project to innovate a completely new experience that will be used by a global chain of restaurants.

 Typically service design is used when an organisation is looking to improve a service to its customers by looking at an individual channel such as their website, call centre, printed support material and so on.
 Or an organisation may wish to improve services for a type of customer, or for a particular area of their business.
 In our work, we are typically involved in designing new, or improving existing, digital services such as websites, mobile applications, in-store kiosks, software applications and so on.